jase-k/opencode/README.md

 | `text` | Plain text output (default)     |
 | `json` | Output wrapped in a JSON object |

 The output format is implemented as a strongly-typed `OutputFormat` in the codebase, ensuring type safety and validation when processing outputs.
+Json output will also output the session_id.

 ## Command-line Flags